-Out of all of your swimming pool’s or spa’s equipment, the heater is the one item that requires the least amount of maintenance.
+Out of all of your swimming pool or spa equipment, the heater is the one item that requires the least amount of maintenance.

-For example, gas pool heaters can typically last about 1 to 2 years before ever needing professional servicing, while electric heaters can go even longer, however it’s important to have the equipment’s manual inspected, no matter what type of heater you have.
+For example, gas pool heaters can typically last about 1 to 2 years before ever needing professional servicing, while electric heaters can go even longer.
+However, it’s important to have the equipment manual inspected, no matter what type of heater you have.

-When your pool’s heater is failing to heat the water, your swimming pool professional will check the heater’s tubes, which may be experiencing flow restriction due to a build up of calcium scales.
+When your pool’s heater fails to heat the water, your swimming pool professional will check the heater’s tubes, which may be experiencing flow restriction due to a build-up of calcium scales.

 To remedy this issue, the professional will take apart the heater and clean out the tubes using either a wire brush or acid.

 When it comes to maintaining your pool’s equipment in Atlanta, no company outshines The Pool Butler.
 Our company provides Atlanta pool owners with consistent maintenance plans that include regularly maintaining your pool’s equipment.

 At The Pool Butler, we understand how difficult it is to find a swimming pool services company in Atlanta you can trust, which is why we only hire the best in the industry to perform all of our maintenance, cleaning, and repair jobs.
 This not only ensures you get the best maintenance for your swimming pool possible, but it also prevents any future problems from occurring in or around your swimming pool.

 Our technicians have the experience, knowledge, and equipment necessary to keep your pool running on all cylinders so you can fully take advantage of your swimming pool to end the swimming season.

 We maintain everything from your swimming pool or spa’s heater and pump to the filter and time clock.
 No matter the size or age of your pool, The Pool Butler can help keep it running like new for the remainder of the season and beyond.